MoscaDotTo/Winapp2/README.md

 - For CCleaner users, download the latest copy of Winapp2.
 Move the copy to your CCleaner directory.
 Then run Trim.bat that is located here: http://www.winapp2.com/downloads.html  Follow the guide on how to use Trim.bat here: http://www.winapp2.com/howto.html

+Alternatively, CCleaner users can also use CCenhancer to update and trim Winapp2: https://singularlabs.com/software/ccenhancer/

 - For BleachBit users, open up BleachBit, click on "Edit" tab, then click on "Preferences".
 Make sure "Download and update cleaners from community (winapp2.ini)" is checked.

 - For System Ninja users, you should already have a copy installed in the System Ninja/scripts directory.
 If not, you can always put a up-to-date one there yourself.